2011 Turkish football match-fixing scandal: June 2012

+July 2012

 On 2 July 2012, the specially-authorized Turkish court convicted and sentenced Aziz Yıldırım to six years and three months in prison on match-fixing charges.
 Fenerbahçe Vice President Şekip Mosturoğlu was sentenced to one year, ten months and then days in prison.
 Another official was sentenced to 1 year and 2 months in prison.

+August 2012

 On 10 August 2012, the Istanbul 16th High Criminal Court announced its reasoned decision regarding the match-fixing case.

 Events after the investigation

+June 2013

 On 25 June 2013, UEFA banned Fenerbahçe and Beşiktaş from European competitions over match-fixing allegations.
 Fenerbahçe was banned for a total of two seasons for which they qualify for either the Champions League or Europa League, with the ban for the third campaign deferred for a probationary period of five years, while Beşiktaş will miss next season's Europa League.
 Both clubs are to appeal against a UEFA decision to bar the two clubs from European competitions on match-fixing accusations.
 5th Civil Court of First Instance temporarily suspended three Fenerbahçe officials, including chairman Aziz Yıldırım.

+July 2013

 On 18 July 2013, CAS announced that the final decision on Fenerbahçe would be issued before 28 August and a final decision on Beşiktaş on 30 August.

-On 24 July 2013, Supreme Court of Appeals Prosecutor's Office demanded upholding of the verdicts in the match-fixing trial.
+On 24 July 2013, the Supreme Court of Appeals Prosecutor's Office demanded upholding of the verdicts in the match-fixing trial.

+August 2013

-On 28 August 2013, the Court of Arbitration for Sports decided to reject the Fenerbahçe's appeal against their suspension from European competition.
+On 28 August 2013, the Court of Arbitration for Sport decided to reject Fenerbahçe's appeal against their suspension from European competition.
 Fenerbahçe was banned from European competitions for two years after the Court of Arbitration for Sport (CAS) opted to uphold the club's punishment for their alleged involvement in match-fixing in Turkey.

-On 30 August 2013, the Court of Arbitration for Sports decided to reject the Beşiktaş JK's appeal against their suspension from European competition.
+On 30 August 2013, the Court of Arbitration for Sport decided to reject Beşiktaş JK's appeal against their suspension from European competition.
 Beşiktaş was banned from European competitions for one year after the Court of Arbitration for Sport (CAS) opted to uphold the club's punishment for their involvement in match fixing in Turkey.

+January 2014

 On 17 January 2014, the Republic of Turkey Supreme Court approved decisions on match fixing.

+March 2014

 On 6 March 2014, specially-authorized courts were abolished in Turkey.

-On 26 March 2014, Gianni Infantino stated that UEFA gave his final verdict about Fenerbahçe and Beşiktaş, reminding that both clubs had been already punished by UEFA, meaning that no further punishment would be given to the clubs.
-After being asked about Trabzonspor's presidents earlier statements about UEFA's dealings he added, "İbrahim Hacıosmanoglu is Trabzonspor's president not UEFA's".
+On 26 March 2014, Gianni Infantino stated that UEFA gave his final verdict about Fenerbahçe and Beşiktaş, reminding that both clubs had already been punished by UEFA, meaning that no further punishment would be given to the clubs.
+After being asked about Trabzonspor's president's earlier statements about UEFA's dealings, he added, "İbrahim Hacıosmanoglu is Trabzonspor's president, not UEFA's".